yanglum/metaseg_gui/README.md

 ## Installation instructions
 Use the ecseg environment

-Place metaseg_gui.py into the ecSeg directory (or the Example directory provided here) containing the config.yaml file and subdirectory containing the ecSeg inputs and outputs
+Place metaseg_gui.py into the ecSeg directory (or the Example directory provided here) containing the config.yaml file.

 # Change log
 v15: now able to adjust contrast and brightness of the dapi image.
 This is slow at the moment - needs to be improved.
 Some other minor compatibility fixes.